-Organising Theme 6: Adoption of pragmatic approaches
+Organising theme 6: adoption of pragmatic approaches

-This organising theme brings together some of the pragmatic and practical approaches participants utilised to try to manage the stress and uncertainty of the waiting period (Box 6).
+This organising theme brings together some of the pragmatic and practical approaches participants used to try to manage the stress and uncertainty of the waiting period (box 6).
 The women referred to the fact that these practical approaches appeared to give them back some control in a situation where they had none.

 Pragmatic approaches to coping with the anxiety often consisted of simple distraction techniques and keeping busy.
-This was particularly evident in participants who already had children, however work often provided a big distraction for employed participants.
-Other participants used avoidance (namely not allowing themselves to think about the pregnancy and blocking it out of their thought processes).
+This was particularly evident in participants who already had children; however, work often provided a big distraction for employed participants.
+Other participants used avoidance (namely not allowing themselves to think